ByHarix25/i3configs/README.md

 !!
 FOR NOW IT ONLY WORKS WITH jpg AND png !!

+-- .xmobarrc

+Paste the file in your $HOME directory (~)

+Install xmobar from your package manager

 These are my local scripts, they may not recieve many updates since they are so small.
 Please fork them with your liking